|Alma Mater:||Colorado State '08|

-Kelly Rae Finley is in her first season as an assistant women's basketball coach as she was hired by head coach Linda Lappe on May 18, 2012.
-She serves as Colorado's recruiting coordinator and also coaches the Buffaloes' forwards.
+Kelly Rae Finley is in her fourth season as an assistant women's basketball coach as she was hired by head coach Linda Lappe on May 18, 2012.
+She serves as Colorado’s recruiting coordinator and also coaches the wing position.

-Finley, 27, joins Colorado after spending four years on the staff at Harvard University (2008-12); the last three as a full-time assistant coach.
-The Crimson posted a 75-41 mark in her four seasons in Cambridge including four second place Ivy League finishes - a record of 42-14 - and three Postseason WNIT appearances.
+Finley, 30, arrived at Colorado after four years on the staff at Harvard University (2008-12); the last three as a full-time assistant coach.
+The Crimson posted a 75-41 mark in her four seasons in Cambridge including four second place Ivy League finishes – a record of 42-14 - and three Postseason WNIT appearances.

 At Harvard, Finley was the recruiting coordinator, signing a class in 2011 that was ranked 31st in the nation by ESPN including the Ivy League’s first McDonald’s All-American in Temi Fagbenle.
 She coached 12 All-Ivy League players and coordinated player development with an emphasis on the forward position.